MicrosoftDocs/microsoft-365-docs/microsoft-365/solutions/apps-config-overview.md

 ### Configure the Company Portal

-If your managing devices with Intune, you need to use the Company Portal app.
-End-users use the Company Portal to securely access company data and do common tasks.
+If your organization is managing devices with Intune, you need to use the Company Portal app.
+End-users at your organization use the Company Portal to securely access company data and do common tasks.
 End-users can access these tasks and information using either the Company Portal app, Company Portal website, or Intune app.
 The Company Portal app supports iOS/iPadOS, Linux, macOS, and Windows devices.
 The Intune app supports Android devices.

 > [!NOTE]
 > The "Company Portal" is commonly used as the descriptor for the Intune app, Company portal app, and the Company portal website.
 >
 > You don't need to use the Company Portal if you are only managing devices (MDM).
-If you are using **MDM** or **MDM + MAM**, you need to use the Company Portal.
+If you are using **MAM** or **MDM + MAM**, you need to use the Company Portal.

 As an Intune admin, you can customize the Company Portal user experience for your organization.
 Specifically, you can set the Company Portal branding, support information, enrollment, privacy, notifications, device categories, app sources, and self-service actions.

-For recommended steps, see [Customize and configure the Company Portal](apps-config-step-1.md).
+For recommended app configuration steps, see [Customize and configure the Company Portal](apps-config-step-1.md).

 ### Configure Microsoft Outlook